Block fees: Frequently asked questions

 - Legal Aid Online has system controls and prohibitions to prevent or deter questionable billing practices, such as capturing a solicitor’s service dates.

-- LAO has developed new audit, compliance, and panel management practices to ensure lawyers comply with applicable LAO policies and procedures, including information verification through icons.
+- LAO has developed new audit and compliance practices to ensure lawyers comply with applicable LAO policies and procedures, including information verification through icons.

 Finally, LAO will work with the Criminal Lawyers’ Association to monitor block fee billing practices to ensure that lawyers continue to provide quality service to legally aided clients under the block fee structure.